 Joachim De Weerdt is a development economist based in Belgium.
 He is Senior Lecturer at the University of Antwerp, Senior Research Fellow at LICOS (KU Leuven) and Non-Executive Director at EDI.

-His research is on the measurement and analysis of poverty in all its dimensions, with particular emphasis on topics such as internal migration, urbanisation, structural transformation, networks, informal insurance, early childhood development and measurement through surveys.
-He places high value on personal presence in the field and on interactions with scholars from other disciplines, ranging from sociology and anthropology to demography and epidemiology.
+His research is on the measurement and analysis of poverty in all its dimensions, with particular emphasis on topics such as urbanisation, informal insurance, early childhood development and measurement through surveys.
+He places high value on personal presence in the field and on interactions with scholars from other disciplines, ranging from cognitive psychology to anthropology.

 Prior to joining the university Joachim served for 12 years as Research Director at Economic Development Initiatives (EDI), a research institution that he co-founded in Tanzania in 2002.
 During that time the company grew from a small two-person start-up to one of Africa’s most respected research houses with 40 core employees and frequently up to 100 additional project-based staff.
 As a spin-off from this work EDI designed a new-generation software package, called surveybe, which is being used worldwide to conduct surveys on handheld devices.
 By 2014, after 12 years of hard and exciting work building a private sector firm in Africa, the baby was growing into an independent and thriving adult, allowing Joachim to step down as its Research Director and devote himself more fully to academia.